 The Oversight team can provide support in the following areas:

 - Strategic Planning - To assist in the creation of plans and programs to further the effective and efficient implementation and maintenance of IT initiatives, goals, and objectives, as well as statewide strategies and enterprise initiatives.
+Get started by accessing the IT Strategic Planning Portal.

 - Project Oversight - To provide advice and guidance as needed during the course of an IT project, ensuring a successful outcome of IT projects costing $25K or more.